 Guards and reflectors can be a great tactic for stopping light spill.
 You can use guards to make sure light doesn’t come from the sides or top of your light source, so only the focused light beam that you want is created when the light is turned on.

 With LED lights, intense levels of brightness can be achieved with far less power than with older styles of lighting, however this doesn’t mean it’s a case of ‘the brighter the better’.
 Overly bright lights can be a major cause of light trespass, and extremely bright floodlights should only be used when you can be sure, by checking the area around your home, that there is a set-up you can use that won’t cause light to spill onto neighboring properties.
+LED lights have the perfect level of brightness and these are also considered aesthetic.
+Also, if you are looking for neighbour friendly lighting then these make the perfect option.
 Most domestic places don’t need floodlighting at that kind of intensity anyway – if you just want to be able to see to make use of your outdoor spaces when it is dark for socializing or relaxing, or you want a security light that will show you if anyone is approaching your home, stadium style floodlighting would be overkill.